Andy Murray: 2024: Retirement, coaching Novak Djokovic

+At the 2024 Australian Open, Murray lost in the first round to Tomás Martín Etcheverry.

 At the 2024 Dubai Tennis Championships he recorded his 500th hardcourt win over Denis Shapovalov.
 Murray ruptured ligaments in his left ankle during his third-round defeat to Tomas Machac at the Miami Open in March.
 He opted against having surgery and returned to action in May at an ATP Challenger event in Bordeaux, France, where he lost his second-round match to Gregoire Barrere in straight sets.
-He had first-round defeats in both singles and doubles at the French Open.
+At the French Open, Murray lost in the first round to Stanislas Wawrinka.

 At Queen's where he also received a wildcard, Murray played the 1000th match of his career, with a win over Alexei Popyrin in three sets.
 He joined Djokovic, Nadal, Fernando Verdasco and Richard Gasquet as the fifth active player to complete the milestone.
 However, he suffered yet another injury setback as he had on-court treatment to his back and hip before retiring during the first set of his second round match against Jordan Thompson, which ended up being the last professional singles match of his career.

 Murray pulled out of the singles event at the 2024 Wimbledon Championships on the day he was supposed to play his first round match against Tomáš Macháč.
 This was due to the back injury he sustained at Queen's.
 Instead, he played in doubles with brother Jamie Murray and was set to play in the mixed doubles with fellow Brit and former US Open champion Emma Raducanu before the latter withdrew due to a wrist injury, thus making the former his last ever Wimbledon match as a professional.
 On 23 July 2024, Murray announced that he would retire from active professional tennis after the 2024 Paris Olympics, concluding a career spanning nearly two decades.
 Subsequently, he withdrew from the singles event in the Olympics, deciding to participate only in the doubles event with Dan Evans.
-He made it to the quarterfinals before losing to third seeds Americans Taylor Fritz and Tommy Paul and officially ended his career in August 2024.
+He made it to the quarterfinals before losing to third seeds Americans Taylor Fritz and Tommy Paul and officially ended his professional career in August 2024.

 Since his retirement, Murray has taken up golf and participated in the BTJA Mike Dickson Golf Day in October 2024, where he picked up his first golf trophy.

-On November 23, 2024, it was announced via social media that Murray had been hired by his longtime rival Djokovic to serve as his head coach ahead of Djokovic's 2025 season.
-During that time, Murray coached Djokovic as he reached the semifinal of the 2025 Australian Open and the final of the 2025 Miami Open.
-On 13 May it was announced that Murray and Djokovic had stopped working together.